Improve The Air You Breathe

 Advantages of Optimally Treated Air

-- Your nose, eyes and skin will no longer feel dry and you will feel more comfortable.
+Your nose, eyes and skin will no longer feel dry, and you will feel more comfortable.

 The influenza virus survives for less time in rooms with

 good for you.
 Enjoy better and more restful sleep when the humidity is

-- You will be able to concentrate better.
+right.
+You will be able to concentrate better.
 You will feel less tired

-- Moist air binds dust particles which reduces the dust in your room this is very helpful to allergy sufferers.
+which reduce the dust in your room this is very helpful to allergy sufferers.

-- Furniture, wooden floors and paintings will be less likely to crack/deform.
+Furniture, wooden floors and paintings will be less likely to crack/deform.

-- Instruments such as pianos, guitars and violins will need returned less often.
+Instruments such as pianos, guitars and violins will need returned less often.